 At last, Carrie has reason to smile.
 She is actually very pretty.
 Flowing hair, freckles, a slip dress that hints at womanly curves, she’s a virginal vision that stands out from a pack of girls hardened beyond their years.
 She and Tommy gaze into each other’s eyes.
 Neither one wants to let go of the other.
 He leads her across the dance floor, to a song with lyrics that voice her emotions, as the camera closes up on the precise second when two people fall in love.
 If only “Carrie” could end right there, happily ever after.
 But the world is cruel.
 Nasty girl, Chris Hargensen (Nancy Allen), and her douchebag boy slave, Billy Nolan (John Travolta), have a trick in store that will make movie history.
 The slow motion moment when Carrie, crowned prom queen, stands beaming with a bouquet of flowers in hand, only for the radiance on her face to blacken upon the shower of pig blood that drenches her from head to toe, as if she had been dumped in a barrel of red paint, is orgasmic.
 Watch it.
 Notice your jaw drop.
 Listen to yourself gasp.
 It’s horrible… and thrilling.

 Carrie has her revenge.
-Under the ire of her telekinesis, everybody burns and dies, including mom, a bedlamite who deems satanic most everything from a menstruation to a high school prom.
+Under the ire of her telekinesis, people burn and die.
 The captions roll.
 We are back in reality.
 Kids continue to be bullied.
 We are sad for them and feel the bite of guilt, as well, because we realize that there have been occasions in which we have not been the nicest of people.
 Fact: a dose of Chris and Billy courses through our veins just as Carrie does.

 At Bancroft Elementary, I may have been picked on but not as harshly as a boy named Scott.
 Blond and pale, quiet and portly, Scott was an easy mark.
 Although I have no recollection of the heckling targeted at him, his face one day ended up under my foot.
 We were mounting the ladder to a slide, he behind me, when I lost my toehold and my heel landed on his cheek.
 Scott didn’t say a word.
 I didn’t apologize.
 He was red, though not from the pressure of my shoe as much as from humiliation, and with eyes averted, he gave a smile as if being stepped on were a matter of course.
 In Manila, at ISM, I was verbal to two Richards.
 They both wore glasses and had bangs.
 One was Chinese with a diamond-shaped face and responded with a lost expression when spoken to.
 The other was American, lanky with reddish-blond hair and a narrow face, and when he ran, he appeared as though he were prancing on hot coal.
 I called them “retard.”